 LYON, France - Top seed Sofia Kenin took the long way to her first semifinal since winning her maiden Grand Slam title at the Australian Open last month on Friday at the Open 6 ème Sens – Métropole de Lyon with a 6-1, 6-7(5), 6-2 victory over France's Oceane Dodin.

-After saving a match point to beat Romanian qualifier Jaqueline Cristian in Thursday's second round, Kenin had a similarly dramatic path through to the final four, ultimately needing nearly two hours to advance past the French favorite, after the American built a 6-1, 5-2 lead.
+After saving a match point to beat Romanian qualifier Jaqueline Cristian in Thursday's second round, Kenin had a similarly dramatic path through to the final four, ultimately needing nearly two hours to advance past the French favorite after building a 6-1, 5-2 lead.

 "It was still not perfect today, but I definitely feel like I found my rhythm.
 I was playing well, dictating well," Kenin said after the match.